-The performance has resulted in a net loss Rs 13.8 m (2021: loss of Rs 140.3m) for the Group, a net loss of Rs 62.7 m (2021: loss of Rs 43.1m) for the Company, net cash outflows of Rs 21.4m (2021: inflows of Rs 33.2m) for the Group and net cash inflows of Rs 1.6m (2021: inflows of Rs 30.9 m) for the Company for the financial year end.
+The performance has resulted in a net loss Rs 117.9m (2022: loss of Rs 13.8 m) for the Group, a net loss of Rs 94.0m (2022: loss of Rs 62.7 m) for the Company, net cash outflows of Rs 83.5m (2022: inflows of Rs 21.6m) for the Group and net cash inflows of Rs 40.1m (2022: inflows of Rs 1.4m) for the Company for the financial year end.

 As a result the Group and the Company are monitoring the cash-flows tightly.
-The Group and the Company have capitalised on the different financial assistance schemes put in place by the government to manage its cash-flows.
-New loans, with moratorium on interest and capital payments, have been obtained from the banks.
+The Group and the Company have negociated for a loan restructuring with the banks which has been approved in the financial year to 30 June 2023 to reduce the cash flow pressures and better repayment terms were negociated as part of the restructuring.
 In case of any unforeseen shortfall in liquidity in the near future the Group and the Company will consider the realisation of the non-performing assets to settle the current liabilities.